joepalermo/dm_math_solvers/README.md

 Tasks

-- Formalize a few problems from each module
+- [x] Formalize a few problems from each module
     - [x] buildup a library of operators
-    - [x] Turn that into RL env (Gym)
+- [x] Create RL env (Gym)
 - [-] Define curriculum
     - [x] Difficulty ordering: start with uncomposed, then composed with 2 sentences, composed with 3 sentences, etc...
     - Choose strategy:
         - automatically (treat as a k-armed bandit)
         - manually? (define master threshold and define simple strategy for mixing in mastered problems to prevent forgetting)
 - write annotation script (to add the formal elements into the problem description)
     - Use the script to generate a separate processed dataset which is used to construct RL env
 - Model and optimization